c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 ```

-For backend developers who have long and unsuccessfully tried to implement simultaneous bidirectional inter-service communication with HTTP/1.1, it will be important to note that gRPC allows streaming from server to client, from client to server, and bidirectional simultaneous streaming.
+>For backend developers who have long and unsuccessfully tried to implement simultaneous bidirectional inter-service communication with HTTP/1.1, it will be important to note that gRPC allows streaming from server to client, from client to server, and bidirectional simultaneous streaming.

 ##### HTTP/2

 HTTP/2 is the next version of the HTTP transport protocol.
 Initially this protocol was developed to allow a client (usually a browser) to request resources (HTML documents, images, scripts) from a server in a hypermedia network.
 However, using this protocol to implement modern client-server systems (simultaneous bi-directional streaming) leads to complex and inefficient solutions.
 Even developing new features in HTTP/1.1 (persistent connections, pipelining, chunked transfer encoding) was not adequate.

 HTTP/2 retains the semantics of the previous version of the protocol (methods, response codes, headers), but has significant implementation changes.
-HTTP/2 introduces several changes important for different environments (browsers, mobile, IoT), but only a few are important for gRPC.
+HTTP/2 introduces several changes important for different environments (browsers, mobile, IoT), but only a few of them are important for gRPC.

 The first important change is *multiplexing*, or the ability to send multiple concurrent requests/responses over a single TCP connection.
 This solves the problem of the HTTP *head-of-line blocking*, where a slow response to a previous request slows down subsequent requests transmitted over the same TCP connection.
 This reduced latency and allowed the use of fewer TCP connections.
-Requests and responses are broken into frames (small data fragments), which are transmitted interleaved in the stream independently of each other.
+Requests and responses are broken into frames (small data fragments), which are transmitted interleaved in a HTTP/2 stream independently of each other.
 Multiplexing enables bidirectional, simultaneous data streaming between client and server.

 >Multiplexing is the ability to send multiple concurrent streams on a single connection. gRPC uses channels to enable multiple streams over those multiple connections.
 Messages are sent as HTTP/2 data frames, each of which might contain multiple gRPC messages.

-The second important change is the transition from a text-based format of headers and bodies of requests/responses to an encoded one.
-It involves using a binary format for recalculating request and response bodies and header compression (HPACK).
+The second important change is the transition from a text-based format of headers and bodies of requests/responses to encoded ones.
+It involves using a binary format for request and response bodies and header compression (HPACK).
 If multiple requests and responses in a row share the same headers (which is common in inter-service interactions), the amount of bytes transferred for headers and their values ​​can be reduced by using dictionaries and Huffman encoding.

 >HTTP/2 allows services to efficiently exchange information both in various simplex (unidirectional) modes and using a full-duplex (bidirectional) connection with simultaneous transmission of messages.